Nottingham Prison is a men’s prison in the Sherwood area of Nottingham and serves courts in Nottinghamshire and Derbyshire.

 - book your visit at least 24 hours in advance

 - have the required ID with you when you go

 At least one visitor must be 18 or older at every visit.
-Residents can have up to 3 visitors over the age of 10 at one time, plus any younger children.
+Prisoners can have up to 3 visitors over the age of 10 at one time, plus any younger children.

 There is a limit to the number of visits a person can have.

-If the resident is on remand they can have 3 visits a week.
-If the resident has been convicted (they have been sentenced or are awaiting sentencing) they can have up to 4 visits a month, depending on their behaviour level and privileges they have earned.
+If the prisoner is on remand they can have 3 visits a week.
+If the prisoner has been convicted (they have been sentenced or are awaiting sentencing) they can have up to 4 visits a month, depending on their behaviour level and privileges they have earned.

 Contact Nottingham Prison if you have any questions about visiting.

 If you get certain benefits or have an NHS health certificate, you might be able to get help with the costs of your visit, including:

 How to book family and friends visits

 Nottingham is running a limited visits schedule.
 Visits are also happening differently than normal, observing strict guidelines, which must be followed.